-If the specialist wants you to come back for additional care, check first to be sure that the referral you got from your PCP for the first visit covers additional visits to the specialist or certain other providers.
-In some cases, you, your representative or your PCP/provider may need to get prior authorization from the plan.
+Discuss your health care needs with your PCP to get a recommendation to see a specialist that supports your care needs.
+A referral is not required to see a specialist.
+However, in some cases, you, your representative or your PCP/provider may need to get prior authorization from the plan.
 Please see Chapter 4, Section 2.1 for information about which services require prior authorization.